NLnetLabs/rpki-doc/source/krill/parent-interactions.rst

     RIPE NCC RPKI setup screen

-If you want to set up delegated RPKI with Krill, you will have to choose "Non-Hosted".
-If you are already using the Hosted service and you would like to switch, then there is currently no option for that in the RIPE NCC portal.
+If you want to set up delegated RPKI with Krill, you will have to choose non-hosted.
+If you are already using the hosted service and you would like to switch, then there is currently no option for that in the RIPE NCC portal.

-Make a note of the ROAs you created and then send an email to rpki@ripe.net requesting your Hosted CA to be deleted, making sure to mention your registration id.
-After deletion, you will land on the setup screen from where you can choose Non-Hosted RPKI.
+Make a note of the ROAs you created and then send an email to rpki@ripe.net requesting your hosted CA to be deleted, making sure to mention your registration id.
+After deletion, you will land on the setup screen from where you can choose non-hosted RPKI.